 "For in him all the fullness of God was pleased to dwell, and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross." –Colossians 1:19-20

-But we also recognize that there are unique components to being in Junior High and High School that require specific instruction and community.
-Catalyst is the place where these students can learn, grow, and worship together with Junior High and High School students seeking to follow Christ.
+But we also recognize that there are unique components to being in Middle School and High School that require specific instruction and community.
+Catalyst is the place where these students can learn, grow, and worship together with Middle School and High School students seeking to follow Christ.

 So many Christian youth programs go from activity to activity, rarely (if ever) allowing their students to slow down enough to think and explore what it means to grow into the richness of Christian maturity.
 Adding another set of church activities to their schedules only aggravates the situation, and does little to make the Gospel a reality in their lives.

-This group meets every other Sunday during the 11am service.
+This group meets the first two Sundays of the month during the 11am service.
 Students are dismissed during the sermon time to be able to hear the same message their parents are hearing in the main service, but in a language directed to their life situation.
-On the off weeks (when Catalyst isn’t meeting) students are encouraged to sit together during the main worship service and learn how to participate and be a part of a church community, listen to a sermon, and worship corporately.
+On the weeks when Catalyst isn’t meeting students are encouraged to sit together during the main worship service and learn how to participate and be a part of a church community, listen to a sermon, and worship corporately.